kamranmuazzam/uloom/documents/questionbank/surgery/I/I-A_B/alimentary_system.typ

   + Write four important investigations with interpretations.
   + Write your management plan of this patient
 + A 55 years old man presented with difficulty swallowing and weight loss for last 6 months.
 Mention 2 most important surgical causes.
 How will you evaluate him clinically and investigate to reach a diagnosis?
 (DU- 18Ja)
-+ A 55year old male presented with progressive dysphagia with regurgitation and remarkable weight loss with change of voice.
++ A 55 year old male presented with progressive dysphagia with regurgitation and remarkable weight loss with change of voice.
 How will you take history and investigate the patient?
 == GI tract bleeding
 + Write down the common causes of gastrointestinal tract bleeding.
 How will you take history from a patient with GI tract bleeding?
 Name 3 diagnostic investigations for GI tract bleeding and their possible findings.
 (DU-18Nov)
 + A 50-year-old female presented to you with history of blood vomiting for 6 hours with features of shock.
 You are working in a rural health center.
 (DU-20Nov)